Containers

 Valid values

-• RequestsRaiseLimitsIfNeeded: Always optimize requests.
-For resources without limits, do not add limits; optimize limits only if they already exist.
+• RequestsRaiseLimitsIfNeeded (default): Always optimize requests.
+Optimize limits only if they already exist:

-• If an existing limit is higher than what Optimize Live recommends, do not modify the limit.
+• If limits are higher than what Optimize Live recommends, do not modify them.
 Optimize Live will never lower a limit when using this policy.

 Optimize Live calculates its recommended limits as follows: